tombenke/npac-wsgw-adapters/README.md

     }
 ```

+These configuration parameters can be defined via environment variables as a comma-separated list:
+- `WSPDMSGW_INBOUND_TOPICS`: list of inbound topics, for example: "IN1, IN2, IN3",
+- `WSPDMSGW_INBOUND_TOPICS`: list of outbound topics, for example: "OUT1,OUT2".

 ### The config parameters of the `webServer` adapter

 This module uses the `config.webServer` property to gain its configuration parameters.